navgurukul/newton/introduction-of-python/WhatIsProgramming.md

 A set of **instructions** given to the computer is called a **`program`**.
 The Process of giving instructions to the computer is called **`programming`**.

-Doesn't it sound simple that we give instructions('program') to the computer and the computer follows these instructions to solve a complex problem.
+Doesn't it sound simple that we give instructions (`program`) to the computer and the computer follows these instructions to solve a complex problem.
 Giving instructions to the computer is called `programming`. :)

 But there is a small problem.

 Computers cannot understand our language like (Hindi, Tamil, Kannada).
-Computers can only understand the machine language, which is made of 0 and 1.
+Computers can only understand machine language, which is made of 0 and 1.
 Hence, it becomes difficult for us to communicate with computer in machine language.

-Then how can we give instructions to the computer ?
+Then how can we give instructions to the computer?

-Therefore, to solve this problem we made some languages like(**`Java`,  `Python`, `JavaScript`**) so that we can easily give instructions to the computer.
+Therefore, to solve this problem we've made some languages like (**`Java`,  `Python`, `JavaScript`**) so that we can easily give instructions to the computer.
 Computers can easily convert these languages into machine language with the help of another `program` called `compiler`.

 To give instructions to the computer, we need to learn any of these given languages.
 In this course, we are going to learn python language.